Wiibuntu/Ubuntu-16.04-Wii/README.md

 TO-DO

+Need to compile and get the open-b43 driver working.
+Will either provide a new rootfs for you to flash in the future AND/OR will add another work around.

 # Known Issues and Fixes

+- Default/Working Kernel has a framebuffer problem and the colors dont work properly.
+(Compiled With DevkitPPC GCC)

+- Broken Kernel has accurate colors but no USB devices aside from the boot device seem to work.
+Only possible use would be SSH if/when WiFi is added.

 # Contact
 Contact me at wiibuntuhelp@gmail.com I will always try to help if I can and have the time to do so.